RubiiW/SecureLib-NeoForge-1.21.1/README.md

 - The Clearance is a value between 1 and 9, any Keycard can open Card Readers with an equal or greater Clearance, for instance, a Keycard with a clearance of 4 can interact with a Card Reader wich Clearance is 1, 2, 3 or 4.
 - The Frequency is a text that defines which elements can interact in your infrastructure, for instance, a Keycard with a Frequency of "TestFreq1" won't be able to interact with a Card Reader of Frequency "TestFreq2".
-- ⚠️Frequencies are **hashed** that means that anyone can see them, but no one can reproduce them easily, for instance, "TestFreq1" will output "800698151" and "TestFreq2" will output "800698152", which means that you can decrypt your way to a frequency, hardly.⚠️
+- ⚠️Frequencies are **hashed**, that means that anyone can see them, but no one can reproduce them easily.
+For instance, "TestFreq1" will output "800698151" and "TestFreq2" will output "800698152", which means that you can decrypt your way to a frequency, hardly.⚠️

 # RELEASES
 **Go on the [Modrinth Page](https://modrinth.com/mod/securelib) to access the mod's releases**